-If not, understand what you need to do to bring utilities to your land and how much it will cost.
+If the property doesn’t have any public utility service, understand what you need to do to bring utilities to your land and how much it will cost.

-Important questions to ask yourself is whether you would want to build a house where you can’t flush a toilet or if you want to live in an area without Wi-Fi or phone service?
-Probably not.
+Important questions to ask yourself are whether you would want to build a house where you need to provide your own water and electricity, or if you want to live in an area without Wi-Fi or phone service.

 Check ahead of time so that your house or business is useable.